 If you have a problem with a flight, give the airline the first chance to solve the problem.

 Contact the airline’s customer services department.
 Be firm and businesslike, but polite.
 Calmly and accurately describe the problem and what you want the airline to do to solve it.
+Make sure you are aware of your rights under the new laws, which may be better than what you’re entitled to under the airline’s tariff.
+Note that some of these rules are only in effect starting on December 15, 2019.

 Request specifics about how and when something will be done, and get the other person's name in case you have to refer to this conversation later.